mdagois/gca/games/README.md

 ## Projects

-Each game has its own folder, containing code and graphics assets.
+Each game has its own folder, containing its specific code and graphics assets.
 The `Initialize` and `Update` functions of each game is in a file named `<game_name>.rgbasm`.
-For example, for Minesweep, the file would be `minesweep.rgbasm`.
+For example, for Minesweep, the file is `minesweep.rgbasm`.
-This is a good place to start checking the code.
+This file is a good place to start checking the code.
-The [common](common) folder contains all the code shared by all the games.
+The [common](common) folder contains the generic code shared by all games.

 ## List